-Turkey blocks access to Deutsche Well and Voice of America
+Turkey blocks access to Deutsche Welle and Voice of America

 “For example, media licensed in Turkey are required to delete online content that RTUK interprets as inappropriate.
 This is simply unacceptable for an independent broadcaster.
 DW will take legal action against the blocking that has now taken place,” Limbourg said.

-Ilhan Tasci, a RTUK member from Turkey’s the main opposition Republican People’s Party, said he opposed the move to block the two foreign broadcasters.
+Ilhan Tasci, a RTUK member from Turkey’s main opposition Republican People’s Party, said he opposed the move to block the two foreign broadcasters.
 The board applied to the court for the access restriction, he said.

 “Here is press freedom and advanced democracy,” he tweeted sarcastically.